csieber/dirjobs/README.md

 Provides a Python file/directory-based simple job queue with support for multiple workers and lazy synchronization.
 Designed to work over webdav or Windows share mounts without any locking mechanisms available.

+The intended use case is for experimental set-ups in research.

 Features:

   * File / Directory-based, no use of locks